kleinron/lite-fifo/README.md

 # lite-fifo

+When you're short on RAM but still want a decent FIFO implementation...

 ## Lightweight and efficient Queue implementations
 This package aims to provide zero-dependency implementations of a queue, focusing on:
 * memory footprint (RAM)